-And this makes it an uphill battle for small business owners as they struggle between maintaining their profit margins and retaining their customers.
+And this makes it an uphill battle for small business owners as they struggle to maintain their profit margins and retain customers.

-To make this decision a little easier, we share some more reasons why you should raise prices, how you should go about effecting a price hike and when you should do it.
+To make this decision a little easier, we share some reasons you should raise prices, how you should go about effecting a price hike and when you should do it.

 Before we proceed, we would like to address a common fear many businesses have struggled with when they think of raising prices.

-To be honest any price increases no matter how insignificant or how well deserved or timed is bound to cause a loss of customers.
+To be honest, any price increase no matter how insignificant or how well deserved or timed is bound to cause a loss of customers.
 But the good news is that the number of customers you would lose due to a price increase is a minority and would make a little dent in your revenue.
-These customers you’ve lost are usually more focused on the price of your offering that the value you’re giving in the first place.
+These customers you’ve lost are usually more focused on the price of your offering than the value you’re giving in the first place.